fpgmaas/cookiecutter-uv/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ## Write Documentation

-Cookiecutter PyPackage could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+{{cookiecutter.project_name}} could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback